BrianHicks/tree-grepper/README.md

 If you have a Rust toolchain set up, you can also clone this repo and run `cargo build`.

-(Warning: this repo use submodules.
-I'm currently pretty unhappy with the consequences of that decision, and will likely change it soon!)

 ## Usage

 Use it like `grep` (or really, more like `ack`/`ag`/`pt`/`rg`.)